jsenv/file-size-impact/readme.md

 </details>

 <details>
-  <summary>runLink parameter</summary>
+  <summary>runLink</summary>

 `runLink` parameter allow to put a link to the workflow run in the generated comment body.
 It is used to indicates where file size impact was runned.

 ![screenshot of pull request comment where runlink is highlighted](./docs/runlink-highlighted.png)

-This parameter is returned by [readGithubWorkflowEnv](#readGithubWorkflowEnv) meaning it comes for free inside a GitHub workflow.
+This parameter is returned by [readGitHubWorkflowEnv](#readGitHubWorkflowEnv) meaning it comes for free inside a GitHub workflow.

 Inside an other workflow, you can pass your own `runLink`.
 As in the example below where it is assumed that script is runned by jenkins.